 Evaluating our effectiveness

 As a member of the Mining Association of Canada (MAC), Syncrude participates in the Towards Sustainable Mining (TSM) program and reports annually on our safety and health management system.
 An independent external review occurs every three years.
-Our internal verification for 2018 assessed Syncrude at Level AAA across all indicators encompassing policy, implementation, training, reporting and performance.
+Our external verification for 2019 assessed Syncrude at Level AAA across all indicators encompassing policy, implementation, training, reporting and performance.
 The review also assessed Syncrude as meeting all requirements under the TSM crisis management and communications planning system protocol.

 Sharing knowledge and recognizing excellence

 Each year, Syncrude hosts the Loss Prevention Leadership Symposium for our leaders and representatives of contractor companies.
 The symposium works to provide understanding of what pace-setting organizations do to achieve outstanding safety performance, share learnings and renew commitments to a loss-free workplace.
 As part of the symposium, Syncrude awards suppliers and internal departments for outstanding safety performance and demonstrated leadership.
+Due to the COVID-19 pandemic and public health restrictions, the event was cancelled in 2020.

 Regional safety initiatives